 After all, he may have never met you before and hadn’t heard of your company.
 He needs to trust you and in the early days, your job is to be a listener, to earn his situation inside out.

 To get your deal across the line, you need to know how the seller’s problem can be solved, what resources you can call on and how to approach the sticky subject of money so that the deal is mutually beneficial to both parties.
 Don’t try to rip him off and if there is no money in the deal, walk away as you don’t want to waste the seller’s time as well as your own money.

 The respected property investor will give advice (not financial) as well as look for opportunities.
 That advice may be given in a way that gathers data, markets your services and breeds trust all at the same time.

 To allow a property investor a full range of opportunities, he needs to be able to find good properties, he needs to know how to finance them, how to find investors, sellers, agents, landlords, mortgage providers and have the skills to market all of those services to those same people.

 In addition, a property investor would also find it beneficial to add another string to his bow by educating himself in marketing.
-He may also consider affiliate marketing as perfect way to add further passive income to his portfolio by either leveredging other people’s products, or sell his own by becoming an author of digital training materials.
-Udemy and Clickbank are very successful at hosting courses for trainers.
+He may also consider affiliate marketing as a perfect way to add further passive income to his portfolio by either leveredging other people’s products, or sell his own by becoming an author of digital training materials.